One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 You live any where in the world and you identify as a woman (cis or trans), trans man, or genderqueer person (including genderfluid or genderfree).

-You live in the United States or you are a U.S. national or permanent resident living aboard, AND you are a person of any gender who is Black/African American, Hispanic/Latin@, Native American/American Indian, Alaska Native, Native Hawaiian, or Pacific Is
+You live in the United States or you are a U.S. national or permanent resident living aboard, AND you are a person of any gender who is Black/African American, Hispanic/Latin@, Native American/American Indian, Alaska Native, Native Hawaiian, or Pacific Islander"

+So, there you go.
+If your skin color isn't acceptable, no internship for you.

-Poor guy got triggered (Score:2, Interesting)
+Poor guy got triggered (Score:3, Interesting)

 Seriously triggered, needs his safe space again where he pretends everyone is on even footing.

 Maybe he will learn how countless others have felt with the unstated rules of discrimination in so many projects, companies, etc....
 People should be accepted into communities based on skill.
 That's not how things are.
 The disconnect between how things "should be" vs. how things "are."
-People can still be fired for being gay (or even perceived gay, although I think there is a lawsuit there because he was actually s
+People can still be fired for being gay (or even perceived gay, although I think there is a lawsuit there because he was actually straight).

 Don't like politics creeping in?
 GOP has been pushing identity politics since before Bush W with the whole marriage ban and sodomy laws, there is gonna be a push-back and people aren't going to like it.

-Were you born like, yesterday?
-You have the sequence of events and who is the aggressor exactly backward.
+When it affects individuals it's going to come back on the individual level, which means communities.

 "People should be accepted into communities based on skill."